The best lie-flat car seats for newborns 2025

 Age range: Most lie-flat car seats are Group 0 car seats, so they will only last your little one until around the 6-month mark.
 However, if you expect to travel on long journeys regularly with your baby, they're worth the money for your peace of mind and baby's safety in the car.

 Some lie-flat car seats are combination seats that can take you up to the next age stage (12-24 months).
 These are more likely to lie at around 157 degrees rather than the full 180 degrees.
-This still provides a near -flat experience but with the versatility to offer more recline positions and last longer.
+This still provides a near lie-flat experience but with the versatility to offer more recline positions and last longer.

-Installation: Some car seats can only be installed using the ISOFix base which is generally sold separately.
-While this is safer, you should consider whether there will be times you need to use the car's seat belt for installation, for instance if travelling by taxi.
+Installation: Some car seats can only be installed using the ISOFix base, which is generally sold separately.
+While this is safer, you should consider whether there will be times you need to use the car's seat belt for installation, for instance, if travelling by taxi.

-Rotation: With an appropriate base, some lie flat car seats can spin around at 90 degrees, 180 degrees or even all the way, like a 360 car seat which can make it easier to get baby in and out of the seat.
+Rotation: With an appropriate base, some lie-flat car seats can spin around at 90 degrees, 180 degrees or even all the way, like a 360 car seat, which can make it easier to get baby in and out of the seat.

 Will it fit your car?: As some of our testers found, the lie-flat car seats can take up more space so it's worth checking the dimensions before buying.
 If you have another car seat in the back you might find that some larger car seats such as the Joie Calmi, may not fit.